yousra-AI/Covid19_Project/README.md

 # Covid19_Project

-this Data Science Project is about extracting cleaning, and analysing covid19 data (for 4 juin 2020) with python.
+this Data Science Project is about extracting cleaning, and analysing covid19 data (for the 4th juin 2020) with python.

 ## web scraping